svermeulen/vim-yoink/README.md

 This is just another killring style vim plugin similar to [nvim-miniyank](https://github.com/bfredl/nvim-miniyank), [YankRing.vim](https://github.com/vim-scripts/YankRing.vim), [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack) or the yank features in [vim-easyclip](https://github.com/svermeulen/vim-easyclip).

-Note: Requires either Neovim or Vim 8+
+Note: Requires either Neovim or Vim 8+, and also vim-repeat to be installed alongside it

 Also Note:  This plugin requires [this PR](https://github.com/tpope/vim-repeat/pull/66) to vim-repeat to be merged to work properly